ameera3/Custom_Sort_Large_File/README.md

 line containing 80 's' characters.

 There is also a handy filesize program that lets you check the size of your files.
 You will have to compile it separately with g++ -o filesize filesize.cpp.
-Typing "./filesize filename" outputs the size of the file.
+Typing "./filesize filename" outputs the size of the file in bytes.

 Finally, there is also a handy bash script autoremove.sh that removes all your temporary scratch files.
 Remember to chmod u+x autoremove.sh and then type ./autoremove.sh to remove the temporary scratch files.